 The shot and the pill are two effective forms of hormonal birth control, each with their own benefits and risks.
 Does one work better than the other?

 When choosing between the shot and pills, people may want to consider their effectiveness, side effects, risks, and convenience.

-This article will discuss the benefits and risks of the shot and pills for birth control, and tips for how to choose between them.
+This article explores the benefits and risks of the shot and pills for birth control and tips for choosing between them.

-Hormonal birth control comes in several forms, including an injectable shot and oral pills.
+Hormonal birth control comes in several forms, including an injectable shot.